 - developing incentive packages to attract outside companies and entrepreneurs

 In addition, assistance in the commercialization of technologies developed at Michigan Technological University, one of the premier engineering schools in the U.S. is available through the MTEC SmartZone, an incubator and support service provider for high-tech companies created by KEDA in partnership with Michigan Tech and the Cities of Houghton and Hancock.

 KEDA also takes on projects that will set the stage for future job creation.
-Projects include creating three local revolving loan funds used as "gap" financing for business expansions and start-ups; establishing a high technology park, establishing two tax-free industrial renaissance zones in Houghton County; conducting an annual wage & benefits survey, and sponsoring training workshops to assist the business community to upgrade employee skills and increase productivity.
+Projects included creating three local revolving loan funds used as "gap" financing for business expansions and start-ups; establishing a high technology park, establishing two tax-free industrial renaissance zones in Houghton County; and sponsoring training workshops to assist the business community to upgrade employee skills and increase productivity.

 What has KEDA accomplished?